 Commanderie du Canada:

 Members of the Grand Conseil annually elect its Officers during the Grand Conseil.
-Each Sous-Commanderie is represented by their Grand Sénéchal who presents an annual report of the activities of their Sous-Commanderie, and presents a financial report.
-Topics discussed at the Grand Conseil include, but is not limited to, issues related to the group’s membership and finances, wine selection and storage, calendar of events, induction ceremonies, etc.
+Each Sous-Commanderie is represented by their Grand Sénéchal who presents an annual report of the activities of their Sous-Commanderie, and presents a financial and an operational report.
+Topics discussed at the Grand Conseil include, but are not limited to, issues related to the group’s membership and finances, wine purchase and storage, calendars of events, induction ceremonies, etc.

-Each Sous-Commanderie has the opportunity to host a National Grand Conseil.
+Each Sous-Commanderie has the opportunity to host a Grand Conseil in their home city.

 Each Sous-Commanderie is managed by a Grand Sénéchal, who is also an elected member of the Commanderie’s Grand Conseil.
 Throughout the year, each Sous-Commanderie hosts special events for its members where the products of Burgundy are the featured attractions.
 Such events are luncheons, dinners, a Paulée, educational wine tastings, and the annual Chapitre.

 Canadians who have an interest in becoming a Chevalier must be sponsored by two current members of a Sous-Commanderie, and be approved by the Grand Pilier Général.
-They must also be knowledgeable about Burgundy and its wines and have a wine cellar containing burgundy wines.
+They must also be knowledgeable about Burgundy and its wines, and have a wine cellar containing burgundy.
 Applicants become Chevaliers once they have been inducted at an official ceremony called a Chapitre.
 These ceremonies are presided over by the Grand Pilier Général, and are held at each of the Sous-Commanderie’s annual Chapitre dinner.